-- Agreeing AEL long-term directions and objectives. - Developing and maintaining the AEL business model and while ensuring that local regulation, legislation or market practice is also met. - Determining the nature and extent of the significant risks it is willing to take in achieving its strategic objectives and setting the risk appetite. - Oversight of AEL operations. - Ensuring the appropriate and necessary financial and human resources are in place to meet AEL objectives. - Providing constructive challenge to the executive directors and senior management. - Ensuring the highest standards of governance are followed. - Developing AEL culture.
+- Setting AEL's strategic direction, within Group Risk Appetite. - Developing and maintaining the AEL business model while ensuring that local regulation, legislation or market practice is also met. - Determining the nature and extent of the significant risks it is willing to take in achieving its strategic objectives and setting the risk appetite. - Oversight of AEL operations. - Ensuring the appropriate and necessary financial and human resources are in place to meet AEL objectives. - Providing constructive challenge to the Executive Directors and senior management. - Ensuring the highest standards of governance are followed. - Promoting the success of the Company. - Developing AEL culture.